zozzlethena/docs/pages/tokenomics.md

 liquidity pool they vote for.

 Voting for gauges is allowed once per epoch.
 The same (rolling) vote will be counted for the next epochs for the same gauge until the voter changes the vote.

-Note, however that to receive bribes deposited in new epochs, voters maintaining rolling votes must _poke_ or re-cast their votes.
+Note, however that to receive bribes, voters maintaining rolling votes must _poke_ or re-cast their votes for the epoch in which the bribe is deposited.

 ## Bribes